- What Causes Eczema In Children?

 - Clothing triggers (certain clothing will not go well with your child’s sensitive skin)

-- Frequent sweating due to over-exertion
+- Frequent sweating due to over-exertion or being over-dressed

 - Soaps, especially fragrant ones, can be one of the triggers that can cause eczema flare ups.
 Pick bathing soaps that are mild and have skin-soothing ingredients.